bento-platform/bento_lib/docs/service_info/bento_service_info.md

 If, in another service, you need the URL or other information about a service, the best way is to instantiate an instance of the [`bento_lib.service_info.ServiceManager` class](../../bento_lib/service_info/manager.py).
 The docstrings of the class and its methods describe some possible interaction scenarios.
+If there are errors contacting the service registry, a `ServiceManagerError` will be raised.